mfaraki/Riemannian_VLAD/README.md

 # Riemannian VLAD
-This the (partial) source code of Riemannian VLAD in both the Grassmann manifold and the manifold of Symmetric Positive Definite matrices.
+This (partial) source code of the Riemannian VLAD in both the Grassmann manifold and the manifold of Symmetric Positive Definite matrices.
-Please refer to the ReadMe files provided in each folder.
+Please refer to ReadMe files provided in each folder.

 Please cite the following paper if your are using this code:

 "More About VLAD: A Leap from Euclidean to Riemannian Manifolds", Masoud Faraki, Mehrtash Harandi, and Fatih Porikli,
 In Proc.
 IEEE Conference on Computer Vision and Pattern Recognition